NextronSystems/thor-manual/scanning/features.rst

 Feature caller list
 ^^^^^^^^^^^^^^^^^^^

-When features are invoked, they are passed specific objects that they work on; some features may extract new objects from these objects.
+When features are invoked, they receive specific objects to work on.
-The following table gives an overview of all features and what objects they consume and produce.
+Some features may also extract new objects from those inputs.
+The following table gives an overview of all features and the objects they consume and produce.

 For a list of all object types, see the `THOR Log definition <https://github.com/NextronSystems/jsonlog>`__.